Recipes

 Furthermore, the recipes are used as documentation for the input-output mass balance report (certified goods).
 The purpose of the recipes is also to ensure correct cost price calculation - which applies if multiple end products are added to a production order.

 NB!
-The production order will only be added and adjusted automatically when the order status is Draft.
+The recipe will only be added and quantities adjusted automatically to the production order when the order status is Draft.

 How to create a new recipe